e-muzi/biosensor-analysis-platform/README.md

 # HK-Joint-School - iGEM 2025

-Biosensor analysis app (2rd version) by CPU student to quantify pesticide concentration by analyzing the brightness of a sample image of our biosensor.
+Biosensor analysis app by CPU student to quantify pesticide concentration by analyzing the brightness of a sample image of our biosensor.
 The app uses calibration strips on each test kit to provide accurate concentration measurements without normalization.
 Users can capture photos, analyze samples using built-in calibration strips, and view historical data.

 ## Tech Stack